elkmire/Gemini/README.md

 ## Remember
 * The security of your message is inversely proportional to your need to decrypt it later
 * All encryption is breakable given enough time, computing power, or determination
-* This tool is for educational purposes and casual use; for actual sensitive data, use established encryption tools
+* This tool is for educational purposes and personal use; for actual sensitive data, use established encryption tools
 * If you forget your password, that's entirely on you

 ## Easter Eggs